hanrichard/Notebook/aws/aws learning doc/vpc.md

 - starts at 5Gps and scale to 45Gps
 - no need to patch
 - not associate with secutiy group
-- auto assign a public ip
+- auto assign a public ip - elastic ip
 - update route table